zalf-rdm/zalf-rdm.github.io/src/data_acquisition/soil_management.md

 ### Good Agricultural Practice (GAP) ![](/static/img/two_star.png)

-GAP for soil management are national and international commitments and principles to reduce soil erosion and prevent soil functions such as soil fertility as a contribution to assure food security (FAO, 2003)[[3]](https://www.fao.org/3/Y8704e/Y8704e.htm).
+GAP for soil management are national and international commitments and principles to reduce soil erosion and prevent soil functions such as soil fertility as a contribution to assure food security [[3]](https://www.fao.org/3/Y8704e/Y8704e.htm).
 GAP was implemented in numerous national and international agricultural policies and laws.

 <br>